oneill-aoifesarah/projecttwo-historypoliticsquiz/README.md

     - As a user, the variety of questions from across the globe and spanning both historical events and modern political issues supports the users engagement and interest.

 * Feedback and Scoring: Immediate feedback on the users quiz performance, including scores and details of incorrect answers, is important for users to gauge their knowledge and progress.
-   - As a user, the questions counter allows the user to ascertain how many questions remain to be completed and the reveal answer option upon completion fo the quiz provides detailed feedback on the users progress in the quiz to support them in gaining further knowledge.
+   - As a user, the questions counter allows the user to ascertain how many questions remain to be completed and the reveal answer option upon completion for the quiz provides detailed feedback on the users progress in the quiz to support them in gaining further knowledge.

 * Fast Loading Times: Users expect the quiz page to load quickly to avoid frustration or abandonment.
-  - As a user, the mutiple choice option and buttons contained therein allows the user a 'one click' option to seamlessly navigate through the quix.
+  - As a user, the mutiple choice option and buttons contained therein allows the user a 'one click' option to seamlessly navigate through the quiz.

 * Visual Appeal: Users are more likely to engage with a quiz that has an attractive and visually appealing design.
   - As a user, the psychological response to the color scheme of white, blue, and orange evoke feelings of calm, happiness, energy, and peacefulness.
 The visual layout of the quiz ensures the content remains attractive and engaging to the user to support in their completion of the quiz.